Rent a boat Spain | Yacht charter

 Do I need a boating licence to rent a boat in Spain?

 Not necessarily.
-Boats up to 5 metres in length and with a maximum engine power of 15 hp can be rented in Spain without a licence.
-For larger motorboats, sailing yachts or catamarans, however, a boating licence is required.
-If you don’t have a licence, you can book a skipper to take the helm and act as a local guide.
+Boats up to 5 metres in length and with a maximum engine power of 15 hp can be hired in Spain without a licence, however for larger motorboats, sailing yachts or catamarans, a boating licence is required.
+If you don’t have a licence, you can book a skipper to take the helm who will also act as a local guide.

 Which regions in Spain are particularly suitable for yacht charter?

-Spain offers an impressive variety of areas for an unforgettable boating holiday.
-In the north-west, the Rías Baixas with its sheltered bays and calm waters are particularly inviting for nature lovers on relaxing cruises.
-The Costa Blanca impresses with its varied landscape, Mediterranean climate and well-developed marinas.
-Finally, the Balearic Islands are among the most popular destinations for yacht charters, with fantastic beaches, vibrant nightlife and modern harbours that offer every comfort.
+Spain offers an diverse selection of cruising areas for an unforgettable boating holiday.
+In the north-west, the Rías Baixas with its sheltered bays and calm waters are particularly inviting for nature lovers on relaxing cruises, or in southeastern Spain, the Costa Blanca region impresses with its varied landscape, Mediterranean climate and modern, world-class marinas.
+The Balearic Islands are also among the most popular destinations for yacht charters, with numerous stunning beaches, a vibrant nightlife, picturesque anchorages, easy-to-reach ports and sheltered stretches providing the ultimate cruising haven.

-What extras can I book for yacht charters?
+What extras can I book on a yacht charter?

-Many charter companies provide additional equipment to make your trip more varied.
-This includes snorkelling equipment, SUP boards, wakeboards or even water skiing.
-If you would like help steering the boat, you can also book a professional skipper who will ensure safety and take care of all the navigation for you.
+Many charter companies provide additional equipment to make your trip even more memorable.
+This could include snorkelling equipment, SUP boards, wakeboards or water ski equipment.
+If you would like assistance operating the boat, you can book a professional skipper who will take care of safety on board and handle all aspects of the navigation for you.

-When is the best time to rent a boat in Spain?
+When is the best time of year to rent a boat in Spain?

-The best time for a yacht holiday in Spain is between April and October.
+The best months for a yacht holiday in Spain are between April and October.
 During these months, the temperatures are pleasant, the sea is calm and there are plenty of hours of sunshine.
 The high season with the busiest marinas and the warmest temperatures is in July and August.
-Those who like it quieter and want less hustle and bustle in harbours and bays should travel in spring or autumn.
-Charter holidays are even possible all year round on the Balearic and Canary Islands.
+If you're seeking a more peaceful holiday with fewer crowds and boats in the harbours and bays, consider planning your trip for the spring or autumn.
+Charter holidays are possible all year round on the Balearic and Canary Islands.